 Pain associated with post-laminectomy syndrome may be similar to the pain experienced by a patient prior to surgery.
 Symptoms of post-laminectomy syndrome will differ from patient to patient, although it is often described as a dull ache, or as a sharp, stabbing pain.
 Patients may also report sensitivities to heat or sensations of pressure.

 Causes Of Post-Laminectomy SyndromeResearch to date on post-laminectomy syndrome has been inconclusive.
 There is no definitive reason as to why back pain persists following surgery.
 However, it is believed that scar tissue formation following surgery may compress nerve roots, and may explain the chronic pain that patients report with post-laminectomy syndrome.

 There are a number of other acceptable explanations for post-laminectomy syndrome, including:

-- Surgical intervention at the wrong spinal level
+- Surgery carried out at the incorrect spinal level

 - Incomplete removal of the lamina

 - Inflammation of the areas surrounding the spinal cord

 - Other issues that can affect surgical outcomes, including mental health issues

 Treatments For Post-Laminectomy SyndromeTreating post-laminectomy syndrome can be difficult as the cause is often unknown.
 Patients are encouraged to discuss their symptoms in detail with their physician to develop the most effective treatment plan to manage their pain.

 Over-the-counter pain medication may provide pain relief for individuals suffering from mild pain.
 Non-steroidal anti-inflammatory medications are often useful for individuals suffering from moderate pain as they help to decrease inflammation of the affected area, thus resulting in pain relief.